For the first time since 1999, Brea residents voted in support of a school bond.

 BJH, the 108-year old junior high school will receive 75% of the bond’s funding – approximately $120,000 million – for a full-scale reconstruction that includes the addition of the district’s sixth graders to alleviate overcrowding at the six elementary schools.
 Longstanding concerns such as eroding pipes, outdated classrooms, worn floors, and crumbling restrooms and locker rooms, will be addressed.

-“Measure H will enrich our students’ educational experiences and support a future-ready learning environment,” Kristin Risberg, BJH principal, said.
+“Measure H will enrich our students’ educational experiences and support a future-ready learning environment,” Kristin Risberg, BJH principal, told the Wildcat.
 “These improvements are an investment not only in our students but also in the future of Brea, ensuring our schools are a source of pride and growth for the whole community.”

 An estimated $11.2 million of the bond’s funds will go towards the construction of a multipurpose room at FAST, the only elementary school without a space to hold assemblies, serve breakfast and lunch, or host robotics events, a component of the STEM-oriented school’s activities.

-“Innovation is at the heart of what we do, and we are thrilled to have the opportunity to further enrich the experiences of our students,” Jeannie Kim, FAST principal, said.
+“Innovation is at the heart of what we do, and we are thrilled to have the opportunity to further enrich the experiences of our students,” Jeannie Kim, FAST principal, said, in an email to the Wildcat.
 The multipurpose room will allow FAST to support the “social-emotional, academic, and physical growth” of students, according to Kim.

 BOHS’s athletic complexes are another bond priority.
 The bond will address issues like cracks in the pool, hazardous bubbling on the track, and the lack of working Heating, Ventilation, and Air Conditioning (HVAC) units.